-- 4.40 SRMP payment is required in accordance with the Habitats Regulations and to meet the requirements of Policy LP42 in the Gosport Borough Local Plan 2011-2029 in order to demonstrate appropriate mitigation and that a proposal will not cause significant 'in combination effects' on internationally important habitats in terms of recreational disturbance. - 4.41 The Council expects the developer to pay the contribution directly to GBC in its role as the 'competent authority' as defined by the Habitats Regulations.
+- 4.41 Solent Recreation Mitigation Payment is required in accordance with the Habitats Regulations and to meet the requirements of Policy LP42 in the Gosport Borough Local Plan 2011-2029 in order to demonstrate appropriate mitigation and that a proposal will not cause significant 'in combination effects' on internationally important habitats in terms of recreational disturbance. - 4.42 The Council expects the developer to pay the contribution directly to GBC in its role as the 'competent authority' as defined by the Habitats Regulations.
 Without this contribution, the planning application would be unacceptable.
 The total money collected for the SRMP during the monitoring period is shown below: